drop-out/Machine-Learning-From-Scratch/README.md

 ## Construction in Progress

-The implementation of GBDT has been finished, while SVM and NN are still construction in progress.
+The implementation of GBDT and NN has been finished, while SVM is still construction in progress.

-Tutorial of GBDT is provided below.
+Tutorial of GBDT and NN is provided below.

 ## GBDT